bluewitch/RustWerks/README.md

 # RustWerks
 My book (dwulf's manifesto) on Rust, notes, details, and references.

-RustWerks is a manifesto for Rust specific development, but can be used for any language.
+RustWerks is a manifesto for Rust specific development and a complete deep dive into all things Rust.
+Rust was bootstrapped from an compiler written in OCaml.
+The compiler is also not exclusively written in Rust with the actual code generation and low level optimizations happen through the LLVM library, which is written in C++.

 I use Github's dev browser tool and VSCode IDE and have found it a great tool for development and git commits

 # - [Github Browser Dev Tool](https://github.dev/github/dev)